 There is that devastating moment in life when someone close to you dies, or someone close to someone you’re close to dies.
 It’s sad and it’s hard.
 You know what doesn’t make it better?
 Saying that it was God’s plan.
-Saying that God ordained that death.
+Saying that God ordained that death or that He needed another angel.
 Saying that we can never understand God’s plan until we get to Heaven.
-What that says is that God is forcing you to go through this extreme pain and turmoil and devastation because He has a plan that is so much better than us.
+God does allow death, obviously.
+God does have a plan and it is perfect, obviously.
+God’s plan will always be better than any plan we come up with, obviously.
+We are not meant to understand His plans until Heaven, obviously.
+However, knowing the obvious as truth doesn’t make those statements truth.

 Despite the obvious issues with that, we would be saying that along with the natural deaths (which are….natural; I’m not saying that we’re immortal – we’re not, by the way) God plans out long painful deaths by disease.
 That He plans the 3 month old’s death to heart failure.
 He plans out the cancer patient’s long, hard and painful journey through several treatment options only to kill them off before they find or see relief.
 How?
 How in the world does that ring true or make sense?